thomas-pickford/strava-analysis/README.md

 }
 ```

+# Overview
+This strava analysis app enables users to get a few different overviews of activities from current day, current week or a specified date range.
+Users can also get splits from an activity from the current day or a specified date range.
+When requesting laps they are calculated from the activities
+data stream and stored in a JSON file named with the format `<month>-<day>-<activity_id>.json`.
+These can be used later for different types of analysis
+whether implemented by me in future versions or users.

 # How to use
 Start the program: `cargo run`
 Choose an option from the menu
-- 1 - Get an overview of yoru running activities today
+- 1 - Get an overview of your running activities today
-- 2 - Get the splits from your running activities today (will add a interval option in the future)
+- 2 - Get the splits from your running activities today
+- 3 - Get the splits from activities in a date range (mm/dd/yyyy)
+- 4 - Get an overview of activities in a date range (mm/dd/yyyy)
+- 5 - Get an overview of this weeks totals
 - q.
 Quit

 # Updates